 The integrated efficacy population consisted of all randomized subjects that were pooled from Studies 11 (n=751) and 12 (n=771).
-One subject was randomized but discontinued prior to taking the first dose and was therefore not IGA, Investigator's Global Assessment; based upon a 5-point scale with 0=clear, 1=almost clear, 2=mild, 3=moderate, and 4=severe
+One subject was randomized but discontinued prior to taking the first dose and was therefore not included in the integrated safety population.

+IGA, Investigator's Global Assessment; based upon a 5-point scale with 0=clear, 1=almost clear, 2=mild, 3=moderate, and 4=severe